GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-PREVIEW: Unregister the monitoring of collision events on a GameObject that has been previously registered for monitoring.
+Unregister the monitoring of collision events on a GameObject that has been previously registered for monitoring.

 ##### Parameters